 The MARID research group is an informal collection of researchers from anywhere in the world.
 We form this research group as we believe that together we can better identify areas for future investigation and solve problems via cross-disciplinary collaboration.
 There is no membership or joining fee.

 If you want to be on the MARID mailing list, please email email@example.com with “mailing list” in the subject line of your email.

 A newsletter will be sent every 3 months to update the community about upcoming meetings, recent publications, available datasets, toolboxes and funded projects.

 INTERNATIONAL MARID CONFERENCE SERIES

-Dunes form as a result of turbulent shear generated by the interaction of a fluid flow with underlying mobile sediment.
-This interaction is complex, with dunes having varying dimensions, geometries and degrees of mobility.
-The processes governing dune dynamics have still not been unravelled adequately, yet MARID researchers are making progress across a wide number of disciplines, including hydrography, fluid dynamics, oceanography, earth sciences, sedimentology, laboratory experimentation, numerical modelling, and field quantification.
+Bedforms form as a result of turbulent shear generated by the interaction of a fluid flow with underlying mobile sediment.
+This interaction is complex, with bedforms having varying dimensions, geometries and degrees of mobility.
+The processes governing bedform dynamics have still not been unraveled adequately, yet MARID researchers are making progress across a wide number of disciplines, including hydrography, fluid dynamics, oceanography, earth sciences, sedimentology, laboratory experimentation, numerical modelling, and field quantification.